Program type:

 If you plan to be a professional historian or teach at a university, you'll need to earn a master's or doctoral degree.

-History Degree with Teacher Certification Courses You Could Take
+History Teacher Certification Courses You Could Take

 War Crimes, Genocide, and Justice (3 hrs)